 25. Pick a goal you’d like to achieve in December

-26. Assess time / other resources the goal requires
+26. Assess time and other resources your goal requires

 28. Spend 30 min on a hobby or on arts/crafts